Axinom/drm-quick-start/Readme.md

 1. Install [node.js](https://nodejs.org)
 1. Clone or download this Git repository (the one that you are currently reading).
-1. Open a terminal or command prompt window and go to the directory where you placed the repository's files (e.g. *C:\Source\drm-quick-start*).
+1. Open a command prompt window and go to the directory where you placed the repository's files (e.g. *C:\Source\drm-quick-start*).
 1. Install required 3rd party packages by executing the following command: *npm install*
 1. Run the application by executing the following command: *node Main.js*
 ![](Images/Sample - start app.png)